 27. The Contractor will be required to furnish 5 ½" high brass stencils as approved by the Engineer and install stationing at 250' intervals.
 Stationing shall be placed on both lanes of 2-lane highways and on the outside lanes in both directions on 4-lane highways.
 The stations shall be placed 6" inside the pavement marking edge so they can be read from the shoulder.
 This work will be included in the cost of the final pavement surface.

 28. (Designer Note: Include in all resurfacing projects.)
-The area to be primed shall be limited to that which can be covered with HMA on the next days productivity, but no more than five days in advance of the placement of the HMA, unless approved by the Engineer.
+The area to be primed shall be limited to that which can be covered with HMA on the next day’s production, but no more than five days in advance of the placement of the HMA, unless approved by the Engineer.

 29. (Designer Note: Do not use crack control on SMART jobs that are milled.)
 Reflective Crack Control shall be placed on the existing surface prior to any resurfacing, unless pavement is milled then it will be placed on the binder course.